WTF is

 How do I get tested?

-Hepatitis D is diagnosed with a blood test that can detect antibodies in blood.
-If hepatitis D antibodies are found, it means there has been an exposure to the virus.
+Hepatitis D is diagnosed with a blood test.
+If hepatitis D antibodies are found in your blood, it means there has been an exposure to the virus.

 Uh...